 1) What happens if our wedding is affected by the Covid-19 pandemic?

-The latest advice from the Government states that restrictions could be in place for up to the next six months.
-If your wedding falls within this six-month period (until mid-March 2021), we will contact you directly to discuss your options as soon as we can and discuss how you would like to proceed.
+The latest advice from the Government states that restrictions could be in place until mid-March 2021, we will contact you directly to discuss your options as soon as we can and discuss how you would like to proceed.
 Warwick House wants you to have the wedding you have been planning for and we will continue to work with each individual couple to find a solution that works for them, whether that is to go ahead with smaller numbers, postponing to dates in the future, having a gift voucher to make a decision at a later date or to indeed, cancel completely.

 Should your wedding be postponed, there will be paperwork sent to you from Warwick House and you will need to contact the registrars or your Church directly to rearrange your ceremony date.
 The registrars can be contacted directly at email@example.com.
 The registrars will also be able to give further information regarding their policies or any changes to ceremonies.

-2) What happens if my wedding is outside the six-month period?
+2) What happens if my wedding is outside the current lockdown period?

 Based on current guidelines, weddings beyond March 2021 should be considered to be taking place as originally intended until we are updated otherwise.
 If your wedding is scheduled later than this time, please allow us time to contact and discuss with the couples in the affected timeframe as a priority.